From BR Bullpen

 Biographical Information

-Jerry Dipoto, currently GM of the Los Angeles Angels of Anaheim, pitched eight years in the majors as a reliever.
-He was in the American League in 1993-94 and in the National League in 1995-2000.
-He had 49 saves with a peak of 19 in 1998.
+Jerry Dipoto, more famous as a General Manager, pitched eight years in the majors as a reliever.
+He was in the American League in 1993 and 1994 and in the National League in 1995-2000.
+He had 49 saves with a peak of 19 in 1998, when he was pitching for the Colorado Rockies.

 His minor league career started in 1989, and he went 12-4 in 1990 as a starter.
 He was converted to relief in 1992.